 Why is it Important?
 Low birth weight has been defined by the World Health Organisation (WHO) as weight at birth of less than 2,500 grams (5.5 pounds).
-Low birth weight is closely associated with foetal and neonatal mortality and morbidity, inhibited growth and cognitive development, and chronic diseases later in life.
-(UNICEF, 2004).
+Low birth weight is a major determinant of mortality, morbidity and disability in infancy and childhood and also has a long-term impact on health outcomes in adult life.
+Low birth weight also results in substantial costs to the health sector and imposes a significant burden on society as a whole.
+(WHO, 2010).